Pre-Configured Proxies

 destination_url | false | string | null | The URL to which requests will be proxied |

-request_transform | false | Proxy Request Transform | null | Request Transform which will be executed against the proxy request before sending to the destination. |
+request_transforms | false | array | null | One or more request transforms executed in order before sending to the destination. |

-response_transform | false | Proxy Response Transform | null | Response Transform which will be executed against the destination's response before returning the proxy response. |
+response_transforms | false | array | null | One or more response transforms executed in order before returning the proxy response. |

 application | false | Application | null | This Application's API key is injected into a pre-configured BasisTheory JS SDK instance passed into the transform.
 Must be a public or private Application Type. |